 CIT Bank: A century-old commitment to savings

 Whether you're just starting to put money aside or strengthening an already well-funded retirement account, CIT Bank aims to have a savings product for you.
-It offers an online savings account and three levels of certificates of deposit (CDs) that are designed to make saving easier and more convenient.
+It offers an online savings account and four certificate of deposit (CD) options that are designed to make saving easier and more convenient.

 Founded in 1908 by Henry Ittleson, CIT has endured more than a century in the banking industry.
 After weathering the 2008 financial crisis -- an event that coincided with the company's 100th anniversary -- CIT has shaped its savings products to meet the needs of 21st-century consumers who expect more from their bank.